King-of-Spades/appcenter-Xamarin.UITest-Demo/README.md

-This is an experimental branch, you shouldn't be seeing this unless you're using the experiment.
+This is an experimental branch, you shouldn't be seeing this unless you're experimenting.

 # Build Status